anutechofficial/FinMaster/README.md

 #### Returns

 - `number`: The remaining loan term in months, or 0 if the loan is already paid off.

-#### Throws

-- Will throw an error if the loan term unit is invalid.

 #### Example